OneMusic Australia FAQs

-If your business does not use any copyright music in any areas of the business you may not need a licence from the music creators represented by APRA AMCOS and PPCA, and therefore by OneMusic Australia.
+If your business does not use any copyright music in any areas of the business you will not need a licence from the music creators represented by APRA AMCOS and PPCA, and therefore by OneMusic Australia.

-Please be aware that under Australian copyright law if you use any copyright music that falls within APRA AMCOS’s or PPCA’s repertoire, you must ensure that you have permission for this use, from them or the content owners themselves.
+Please be aware that under Australian copyright law as a business if you use any copyright music that falls within APRA AMCOS’s or PPCA’s repertoire, you must ensure that you have permission for this use, from them or the content owners themselves.
 Without a licence for ALL copyright music use in your business you are in breach of copyright legislation.